Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Result and Discussion

 A recent numerical simulation \citep{Child18} defined relaxed clusters and unrelaxed clusters using a distance between the halo center and the center of mass of all particles.
 In the left panel of Fig. \ref{fig:Chist}, the solid blue line and filled blue area denote the average concentration for the simulated, relaxed clusters and its $1\sigma$ scatter computed at $M_{200}^{\rm single}$ and $z^{\rm single}$, respectively.
 Our best-fit concentration for the single clusters is somewhat lower than a prediction of the numerical simulation, though they are consistent within intrinsic scatter. \cite{Child18} have also shown that the concentration of the unrelaxed clusters is $69$ per cent lower than that of the relaxed clusters at $z=0$ (Figure 3 in their paper).
 The dotted red line and filled blue area are the average concentration for the unrelaxed clusters and its $1\sigma$ scatter, assuming $c_{200}^{\rm unrelaxed}/c_{200}^{\rm relaxed}=0.69$ at $z=0$.
 Our result gives $c^{\rm merger}_{200}/c^{\rm single}_{200}=0.68\pm0.17$, in agreement with \cite{Child18}. \cite{Neto07} show that the concentration of the unrelaxed clusters is $\sim66$ per cent of the relaxed clusters at our best-fit mass range.
 Similarly, other numerical simulations \citep[e.g.][]{Duffy08,Bhattacharya13} have pointed out that the halo concentration of the full sample of simulated clusters is lower than that of the relaxed clusters.

 We study whether the halo concentration depends on the peak separation or not.
 Since the overdensity radius of the merging clusters is $r_{200}=1.22\pm0.07h_{70}^{-1}$ Mpc, we divide the merging cluster sample into three subsamples with the projected distances of subhalos, $d_{\rm sh}$, in $[0.2,0.6], [0.6,1.2]$, and $[1.2-2.4]h_{70}^{-1}$ Mpc.
+The number of the subsamples and the actual number of the WL clusters are summarized in Table \ref{tab:subsample}.
+Five clusters out of the 189 merging clusters fall from the radial ranges.
+We adopt the closest distance for the three-peaks clusters in the subsample selection.
 The right panel of Fig. \ref{fig:Chist} shows the concentration parameter as a function of projected distances of subhalos, $d_{\rm sh}$.
 When the projected distance of subhalos are less than $r_{200}$, the concentration parameters are underestimated by $\sim50-70$ per cent compared to the single clusters.
 Furthermore, the best-fit concentration parameter decreases as the subhalo distance increases.
 When the subhalos are located outside $r_{200}$, the concentration parameter is comparable to that of the single clusters.
 This trend can be naturally explained by the position of the subhalos, because merging clusters, which have subhalos at larger radii, tend to possess a less centrally concentrated profile.
 On the other hand, mass components outside clusters do not affect the internal structure of the targeting clusters.